bids-standard/bids-specification/src/99-appendices/09-entities.md

 `sub-01_acq-highres_T1w.nii.gz` and `sub-01_acq-lowres_T1w.nii.gz`, however
 the user is free to choose any other label than highres and lowres as long as they are consistent across subjects and sessions.
 In case different sequences are used to record the same modality (for example, RARE and FLASH for T1w) this field can also be used to make that distinction.
 At what level of detail to make the distinction (for example, just between RARE and FLASH, or between RARE, FLASH, and FLASHsubsampled) remains at the discretion of the researcher.

 ## ce

 Full name: Contrast Enhancing Agent

-Format: `ce-<label>`
+Format: `ceagent-<label>`

 Definition: The `ce-<label>` key/value can be used to distinguish sequences using different contrast enhanced images.